Skip to main content

 prune.transaction-lookup.before

 Prune transaction lookup data before the specified block number.
-The specified block number is not pruned.
+The specified block number is not pruned

 --prune.transaction-lookup.before <BLOCK_NUMBER>